Venafi/terraform-provider-venafi/README.md

 > below.

 > :warning: With the introduction of version [0.18.0](https://github.com/Venafi/terraform-provider-venafi/releases/tag/v0.18.0)
-> the CyberArk Certificate Manager Provider now incorporates a new feature related to certificate retirement.
+> the Venafi Provider now incorporates a new feature related to certificate retirement.
 When an infrastructure
 > is decommissioned, the associated certificate will be automatically retired from the CyberArk Platform (CyberArk Certificate Manager, Self-Hosted and CyberArk Certificate Manager, SaaS).

-1. Declare that the CyberArk Certificate Manager Provider is required:
+1. Declare that the Venafi Provider is required:

    ```text
    terraform {